-ELSPETH McLEAN, creator of ‘Keep a loving Heart, Mandala’ for Full Circle Health: integrated health charting for women, is a visual artist based in BC, Canada.
+ELSPETH McLEAN, creator of ‘Mandala of Inspiration’ and ‘Keep a loving Heart Mandala’ for Full Circle Health: integrated health charting for women and the accompanying charting journal, is a visual artist based in BC, Canada.
 Elspeth creates her soul engaging, colourful and intricate artworks entirely out of dots made with acrylic paint and a paintbrush.
 For Elspeth, painting dots is a meditative and grounding experience.

 Elspeth’s love of colour and detail are how she expresses and celebrates the colours of her soul.
 A lover of travelling, it is the new and beautiful landscapes she explores that become subjects of her art.
 Elspeth also has a great reverence with the seasons, cosmos, sacred geometry, the divine feminine and mythology that also influence her creations.
 She believes in the healing influences of colour and art which led her to achieving her Diploma in Art Therapy.
 Through her art she hopes to connect people with their inner child and to bring some vibrancy and joy to their lives.